KyleCaulkins/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this project is to help Louise develop a Kickstarter campaign strategy to fund her play in a local theater.
 Using data from past Kickstarter campaigns we hope to provide clarity to Louise on how other Kickstarter campaigns have fared based on their launch dates and funding goals.
-Louise was initially thinking the production would need to raise $12,000.
+Recently, Louise was able to launch her kickstarter campaign and come close to the goal funding in a short amount of time.
+This iteration of the analysis is to help predict the outcome based on dates and goal amounts.

 ## Analysis and Challenges